MicrosoftDocs/win32/desktop-src/win7devguide/the-best-of-windows-and-the-web.md

 ---
 title: The Best of Windows and the Web
-description: With Windows 7, it's easy to get connected and stay connected. ms.assetid: 'fd37fbc4-7253-48fc-b8d3-ad58b0c8091b'
+description: With Windows 7, its easy to get connected and stay connected. ms.assetid: fd37fbc4-7253-48fc-b8d3-ad58b0c8091b ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The Best of Windows and the Web